Coronavirus: The Swiss Cheese Strategy

 If the only requirement to go to the gym, to work, to a bar, to a bus, family dinner… was to scan a QR code, people would do it.
 When scanning a QR code, an app can record who was where when.
 If it’s mandatory for the event — which is easy to enforce at the entrance — everybody can easily be tracked and if one person is infected, automatically everybody else is identified.
 Why Western countries don’t use this system as mandatory to enter all types of social events is beyond me.

 But that’s not even the biggest failure of Western governments.
-The worst one is the support and enforcement of isolations and quarantines.
+The worst one is the lack of support and enforcement of isolations and quarantines.

 Testing and contact tracing are the intelligence to know who needs to be isolated or quarantined.
 The intelligence without the action is worthless.